samuelfebreiro/c-/README.md

 ### Hi! :)

-Here I upload some of the programs I make in C++
+Here you have some of the programs I make in C++

-dfgdg